Final project: a useful implement for a person living with a disability

 Do not merely link to an outside hosting service like YouTube and do not embed a YouTube or other video service frame into your page.
 Your movie can be as short as a second or two if that’s all that needed to show the interactivity of your device, but go longer as is necessary.

-Moving image upload instructions: add any movies you’d like to your team’s final documentation shared class Google Drive folder.
+Moving image upload instructions: add any movies you’d like to our class’s final documentation shared Google Drive folder.
 (Note that the permissions for these folders allow anybody with the link to open the contents, so consider the materials you share there as totally public.)
 Then, from the “Insert” tab when you’re composing your post, select “Drive” (this means Google Drive) and choose that video file from the Shared drive folder you just added the files into.

 Grading scheme